tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 string will be incremented by one to handle string termination.
 If the quoted string is preceded by L, as in `L"This is a string"`, then the size of the string will be incremented by two to handle unicode string termination.
 If the value is a byte array, then the size of the byte array is not modified.
+If the value is a single quoted string, as in 'string' or L'string', the size of the string doesn't need to include string null termination character.

 For example, if the string in the DSC file is `L"DSC Length"`, the INF file has `L"Module Length"` and the DEC file declares the default as `L"Length"`, then